Содержание

 the specified text files.
 If the search string is found, the command

-displays the line in which searchstring
+displays the line in which searchstring was found,

 along with the filename.
 If desired, use wild cards to specify